The Delekta Score, Explained

 What is the Delekta Score?

-The Delekta Score is a 100-point rating that aggregates signals from professional critics, Michelin, Guía Repsol, local press, and industry guides into a single consensus number per restaurant.
+The Delekta Score is a 100-point rating that aggregates signals from professional critics, Michelin, Guía Repsol, local press, and industry guides into a single consensus score per restaurant.
 Scores run from 70 to 100.
 We don't rate anything below 70 — restaurants that don't meet our editorial standards aren't included in the guide.
 Every Delekta restaurant has already passed a curatorial filter, and the score tells you how much better than that minimum a place is.
+The top of the scale is rarely reached — a perfect score would imply perfection, and no restaurant is perfect.
 It recalculates automatically as new sources appear or older coverage fades.

 How is the Delekta Score different from Google or TripAdvisor ratings?

 Google and TripAdvisor aggregate anonymous customer reviews without filtering by expertise — a tourist's first visit counts the same as a critic's fiftieth.
-Delekta weights professional, published sources (critics, Michelin, guides) as the primary signal, and uses customer ratings only as a secondary sanity check, and only when a restaurant has at least 300 reviews.
-Below that threshold the sample is too small to be reliable.
+Delekta weights professional, published sources (critics, Michelin, guides) as the primary signal, and uses customer ratings only as a secondary sanity check, weighted by how many reviews back the rating so small samples count for less.

 Which sources does Delekta use?